 The last Wednesday in September is National Women’s Health & Fitness Day, a day that encourages women to take control of their health, make healthy choices and engage in regular physical activity.
-This year’s theme is: “Fitness…It’s a Smart Choice for Life!”
+This year’s theme is: “Make the Healthy Choice…Get Active!”

 In addition to eating right, drinking enough water and getting regular checkups, studies show that getting just 150 minutes of exercise per week could add an extra 3.4 years to your life!
 Women’s Health & Fitness Day is the perfect chance for us to get up, get moving and get started on our health and fitness goals.